By Madeline Klein on October 22, 2021 in Insurance Basics

 - Name of the person suspected of fraud and any contact information you know

-- As much detail as possible regarding why you believe they are committing fraud
+- As much detail as possible about why you believe they are committing fraud

 - Any information that will help us identify the auto claim (i.e. claim number)